Projects

 Although Ethiopia has ratified the UN Convention on the Rights of the Child, there are shortcomings in its implementation.
 In certain parts of the country, many school-age children are absent from school.
 We are committed to ensuring that all children have free access to education and that parents and communities are made aware of the right to education.

-- 977 teachers who benefit from further training
+- 2'085 teachers who will benefit from further training

-- 114 school board members who we train in school administration
+- 100 school management members who will receive further training in school administration

 Although around 95% of children in Tanzania attend school, pupils show deficits in the basic skills of reading, writing and arithmetic.
 This is due to a variety of factors: Insufficiently qualified teachers, overwhelmed school management, too few classrooms and school furniture.
 In addition, many children have to help their parents with housework or field work.
 We improve teachers' pedagogical skills, teaching quality and school management performance.
 At the same time, we are strengthening parents' commitment to their children's education and improving access to water and the availability of sanitary facilities with targeted investments in infrastructure.

-- 443 teachers who benefit from further training
+- 316 teachers who will benefit from further training

 Natural disasters such as drought and floods mean that around 70 percent of Mozambique's residents live below the poverty line.
 Less than half of all children complete primary school.
 We are committed to a better future for children and young people.
 We promote child-centred teaching methods and increase attendance and completion rates through training for teachers and awareness-raising measures among parents, school leaders and community members.

-- 448 teachers trained in the child-centred approach
+- 604 teachers who have been trained in a child-centred approach

 Central